kainliu/kainliu.github.io/source/_posts/thoughts-on-a-beautiful-trick-of-memorization-in-python.md

 const x = new Point(10, 10);  // ECMA5 Javascript
 ```

-But it takes some efforts to understand the scope of variables.
+But it takes some efforts to understand its concept of variable scopes.

 <div class="verticalCodeBlocks">
 ```python
 arr = [True]